 Some police are too overwhelmed to try to stop drivers from street racing, so they’ve tried other tactics.
 For example, in Denver, they tried to provide a safe area for racing.

-In terms of policy changes, New York Senator Brad Hoylman introduced legislation that would allow state troopers to respond to incidents in the city.
+, New York Senator Brad Hoylman introduced legislation that would allow state troopers to respond to incidents in the city.
 This legislation would allow New York City to use its speed cameras overnight and on weekends to monitor for illegal street racing in hot spots.

 Other states like Arizona have passed a bill to enforce harsher penalties for street racing and other reckless driving behaviors.
 The thrill of speeding is not worth it.
 You can still experience racing on a track instead of endangering yourself and others on a public road.

 If you’re a safe driver, without any speeding tickets, you shouldn’t have to overpay for car insurance.
-Jerry is a free AI-powered insurance broker that can compare rates for you from 45 top companies.
-Use the app to save money on car insurance.